mrsbarker/portfolio/README.md

 # Welcome :wave: it's Brittany B.

 ### And this is my portfolio!
-An education in mechanical engineering and work experience in various industries I am looking to establish and grow a career in data engineering and automation.
+With a hard-earned degree in mechanical engineering and work experience in various industries, my current goal is to establish and grow a career in data engineering and automation.
 This repository includes projects showcasing my data analytics and engineering skills as well as coding ability.

 ### Table of Contents
 + ETL Pipelines